Food safety incidents in Taiwan: Second case

-On 9 October, prosecutors launched an investigation into a unit of Ting Hsin International Group (頂新國際集團) over sale of alleged tainted cooking oil.
-Prosecutor Tsai Li-yi said Ting Hsin unit Cheng-I Food Co. (正義股份有限公司) is being investigated over allegedly mixing animal feed oil with cooking oil and then selling it for human consumption.
-Cheng-I Food Co. has an estimated 80 percent share of the lard and lard-based oil market in Taiwan.
-Wei Ying-chung (魏應充), former chairman of three subsidiaries within Ting Hsin International Group and third of the four Wei brothers controlling the conglomerate, was previously indicted on charges of fraud as part of an investigation into the 2013 Taiwan food scandal.
+On 9 October 2014, prosecutors launched an investigation into a unit of Ting Hsin International Group (頂新國際集團) over the sale of alleged tainted cooking oil.
+Prosecutor Tsai Li-yi said the Ting Hsin unit Cheng-I Food Co. (正義股份有限公司) was being investigated over allegedly mixing animal feed oil with cooking oil and then selling it for human consumption.
+Cheng-I Food Co. had an estimated 80% share of the lard and lard-based oil market in Taiwan.
+Wei Ying-chung (魏應充), former chairman of three subsidiaries within Ting Hsin International Group and the third of the four Wei brothers controlling the conglomerate, was previously indicted on charges of fraud as part of an investigation into the 2013 Taiwan food scandal.

-After the revelations, the Taiwan public boycotted Ting Hsin items, with a number of local governments, restaurants, traditional markets and schools refusing to consume the conglomerate's products.
+After the revelations, the Taiwan public boycotted Ting Hsin items, with a number of local governments, restaurants, traditional markets, and schools refusing to consume the conglomerate's products.
 On 16 October, Ting Hsin announced that it will leave Taiwan's oil market and donate NT$3 billion toward food safety under the supervision of Ruentex Financial Group (潤泰集團) Chairman Samuel Yin.

 On 17 October, the Changhua District Court granted a request to detain Wei Ying-chung.
 On October 21, prosecutors said according to Ting Shin's Vietnamese oil supplier Dai Hanh Phuc, the majority of animal feed-grade oil imported by Ting Shin may be used in the China market.
 In response, consumers in China called for a united boycott against Ting Hsin products.

-In November 2014, Ting Hsin's products were tested for Agent Orange since an unnamed source told authorities that the oil Ting Hsin imported from Vietnam may contain traces of the herbicidal weapon.
+In November, Ting Hsin's products were tested for Agent Orange since an unnamed source told authorities that the oil Ting Hsin imported from Vietnam may contain traces of the herbicidal weapon.

 The Kaohsiung District Court ruled that Cheng-I Food owed NT$9.36 million in damages.

 Third case

-On 3 November, prosecutors in Tainan took Lu Ching-hsieh, owner of Beei Hae Edible Co. and Hsieh Ching Corp. and his wife, Lu Huang Li-hua, into custody on suspicion of manufacturing cooking oil using substandard oil.
+On 3 November 2014, prosecutors in Tainan took Lu Ching-hsieh, owner of Beei Hae Edible Co. and Hsieh Ching Corp.. and his wife, Lu Huang Li-hua, into custody on suspicion of manufacturing cooking oil using substandard oil.
 Prosecutors said Hsieh Ching had bought animal feed-grade beef tallow and vegetable oil from Jin Hong, a trading company, and then allegedly mixed the ingredients together for sale as cooking oil.